- Place of BirthToronto, ON

-In 1980 Doug was the first rower to win both the junior and senior heavy championships at the U.S. Nationals.
-He captured the North American championship in the junior heavy single at the Royal Canadian Henley Regatta.
+In 1980, Hamilton became the first rower to win both the junior and senior heavyweight championships at the U.S. Nationals.
+He also captured the North American championship in the junior heavyweight single at the Royal Canadian Henley Regatta.

-At the World University Games in Milan in 1982 he won heavyweight singles in the 1,000 and 2,000 metre events.
-He represented Canada at the Olympic games in 1984 and 1988, winning a bronze medal in the quadruple sculls event at the 1984 games in Los Angeles.
-His crew won gold in the heavy quad sculls at the World Championships in 1985.
+At the World University Games in Milan in 1982, he won the heavyweight single 1,000 and 2,000 metre events.
+Hamilton represented Canada at the Olympics in 1984 and 1988, winning a bronze medal in the quadruple sculls event at the 1984 Games in Los Angeles.
+His crew later won gold in the heavyweight quadruple sculls at the 1985 World Championships.

 Hamilton became Vice President of High Performance for Rowing Canada Aviron in 1989.
 He was instrumental in the development of the Canadian Olympic rowing team that won medals at the 1992 and 1996 Olympic games.

 - 1982 GOLD (M1x 1000m and 2000m events) – World University Games